 \textbf{Tubelet-level action detection.} Detecting actions by taking a tubelet as a representation unit~\cite{li2018recurrent,zhao2019dance,song2019tacnet,yang2019step,li2020actions} has been popular since it was proposed by Jain~\etal~\cite{jain2014action}.
-Kalogeiton~\etal~\cite{kalogeiton2017action} repeat 2D anchors on per-frame for pooling ROI features and then stack the frame-wise features for predicting action labels.
+Kalogeiton~\etal~\cite{kalogeiton2017action} repeat 2D anchors per-frame for pooling ROI features and then stack the frame-wise features to predict action labels.
 Hou~\etal\cite{hou2017tube} and Yang~\etal~\cite{yang2019step} depend on carefully-designed 3D cuboid proposals.
 The former directly detects tubelets and the later progressively refines 3D cuboid proposals across time.
-Besides using these box/cuboid anchors, Li~\etal~\cite{li2020actions} detect tubelet instances relying on center position hypotheses.
-Hypotheses-based methods have difficulties to process long video clips, as discussed in the Introduction.
+Besides box/cuboid anchors, Li~\etal~\cite{li2020actions} detect tubelet instances by relying on center position hypotheses.
+Hypotheses-based methods have difficulties to process long video clips, as we discussed in the introduction.
 We add to the tubelet tradition by learning a small set of tubelet queries to represent the dynamic nature of tubelets.
 We reformulate the action detection task as a sequence-to-sequence learning problem and explicitly model the temporal correlations within a tubelet.
 Our method is capable to handle long video clips.

-\textbf{Transformer-based action detection.} Vaswani \etal \cite{vaswani2017attention} proposed the transformer for machine translation, and soon after it became the most popular backbone on sequence-to-sequence tasks, \eg, \cite{li2019entangled,sur2020self,khan2020mmft}.
-Recently, it has also demonstrated impressive advances in object detection \cite{carion2020end,zhu2020deformable}, image classification \cite{dosovitskiy2020image,yuan2021tokens} and video recognition \cite{gavrilyuk2020actor,zhang2021vidtr,fan2021multiscale}.
+\textbf{Transformer-based action detection.} Vaswani \etal \cite{vaswani2017attention} proposed the transformer for machine translation, which soon after became the most popular backbone for sequence-to-sequence tasks, \eg,~\cite{li2019entangled,sur2020self,khan2020mmft}.
+Recently, it has also demonstrated impressive advances in object detection~\cite{carion2020end,zhu2020deformable}, image classification~\cite{dosovitskiy2020image,yuan2021tokens} and video recognition ~\cite{gavrilyuk2020actor,zhang2021vidtr,fan2021multiscale}.
 Girdhar \etal \cite{girdhar2019video} propose a video action transformer network for detecting actions.
 They apply a region-proposal-network for localization.
 The transformer is utilized for further improving action recognition by aggregating features from the spatio-temporal context around actors.
-We propose an unified solution to simultaneously localize and recognize actions.
+We propose a unified solution to simultaneously localize and recognize actions.